 Canine Adenovirus (CAV-1 & CAV-2): A Guide for Pet Owners

-Canine adenovirus is a significant concern in veterinary medicine because it causes two serious illnesses in dogs: infectious canine hepatitis (ICH) and respiratory disease.
+Canine adenovirus is a significant concern in veterinary medicine because it causes two serious illnesses in dogs: infectious canine hepatitis and respiratory disease.
+However, despite the dangerous disease they cause, these viruses can still be prevented.

 Types of Canine Adenovirus